 - 4. Set it to disabled and click OK. - 5.
 Reboot the machine.

-Note: This configuration is required because of a change in the Windows 8 Admin Approval Mode defaults.
-Leaving Admin Approval Mode enabled may result in performance degradation.
+Note: This configuration is required because of a change in the Windows 8 and Windows Server 2012 Admin Approval Mode defaults.
+Leaving Admin Approval Mode enabled might result in performance degradation.

 Firewall Settings